community-led-design/kit/README.md

 ## License

-Fluidic Eleventy is available under the [New BSD License](https://raw.githubusercontent.com/inclusive-design/codesign.inclusivedesign.ca/master/LICENSE.md).
+The Community-Led Co-Design Toolkit website is available under the [New BSD License](https://raw.githubusercontent.com/inclusive-design/codesign.inclusivedesign.ca/master/LICENSE.md).

+The website's content is available under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-## Third Party Software in Fluidic Eleventy
+## Third Party Software in the Community-Led Co-Design Toolkit

-Fluidic Eleventy is based on other publicly available software, categorized by license:
+The Community-Led Co-Design Toolkit website is based on other publicly available software, categorized by license:

 ### MIT License